1dson/zap-api-scanner/README.md

 ## NOTE
-ZAP needs to be instantiated before executing the test
+ZAP needs to be instantiated before executing the test.
+To download ZAP use the following link https://github.com/zaproxy/zaproxy/wiki/Downloads